openvinotoolkit/security_addon/docs/ovsa_get_started.md

 	source /opt/ovsa/scripts/setupvars.sh

 2. Create files to request a certificate:<br>
-	This example uses a self-signed certificate for demonstration purposes. **In a production environment, use CSR files to request for a CA-signed certificate**
+	This example uses a self-signed certificate for demonstration purposes.
+In a production environment, use CSR files to request for a CA-signed certificate.

 	```sh
 	cd $OVSA_DEV_ARTEFACTS